 It’s well documented that breastfed babies tend to be healthier overall than formula fed babies.
 Hello, antibodies!
 Unfortunately, my children didn’t break the pattern.
 The two who nursed longer than a year have been healthy as can be, while the one who breastfed only 4 months has asthma and allergies.
 He also had strep throat so many times I suspected him of being the host monkey.

 2 It’s more convenient

 Breastfeeding makes traveling with a baby way more convenient!
 There’s less to pack, less to worry about cleaning up and keeping sanitized, and no need to try to hunt a clean source of the right temperature water.
 If your baby gets hungry, you can just pull over and whip out the boobies.
-No prep work, no extra packing, and no clean up.
+No prep work, no extra packing, and no cleanup.
 Seriously easy.

 Let’s not forget it’s that easy all the time, even at home.
 You NEVER have to make a bottle if you don’t want to.
-Or look at a bottle that’s almost full but got left on the counter for ….an hour? or was it two hours?… and try to make a judgement call on whether it’s safe.
+Or look at a bottle that’s almost full but got left on the counter for ….an hour? or was it two hours?… and try to make a judgment call on whether it’s safe.
 You never have to wonder if the milk is too hot.
 It’s always ready, always the right temperature, and always convenient.

-3 Closer bond with baby
+3 A closer bond with baby

 Breastfeeding forges a bond that’s unlike any other.
-Your baby develops trust in you – her milk source – and you become her world in a way that’s not quite the same for formula fed infants.
+Your baby develops trust in you – her milk source – and you become her world in a way that’s not quite the same for formula-fed infants.
 I’d never insinuate that formula fed moms and babies don’t love each other, I know they do.
 But feeding your baby from your body takes your bond to a whole new level.
 You’re more in sync with your baby and you understand her a little better.
 Even subconsciously.
 When your baby hits a growth spurt or gets sick, your body adjusts the nutrients in your milk to be exactly what your little one needs.

 4 Lower risk of cancer